syncfusion-content/maui-docs/MAUI/Popup/layout-customizations.md

 ## Popup appearance mode for footer

 The `SfPopup` supports two types of `SfPopup.AppearanceMode`.
 By default, the `PopupButtonAppearanceMode.OneButton` is set.
-You can change the appearance by using the `SfPopup.AppearanceMode` property.
+Change the appearance by using the `SfPopup.AppearanceMode` property.

 The two different appearance modes in the SfPopup are as follows:
 <table>